• Home

 How to temper your brown butter

 The next step is tempering the brown butter.
 You do this before adding the egg to ensure that the egg doesn’t curdle.
-This would only happen if the butter was still hot, so we add milk for extra richness in the recipe, as well as a way to bring the heat down in the brown butter.
+This would only happen if the butter was still hot, so you add milk for extra richness in the recipe, as well as a way to bring the heat down in the brown butter.

 To temper the butter in this recipe, first divide the butter evenly into two large bowls.
-Add 1 tbsp of milk in each bowl and whisk together until the butter is a light golden color.
+Add 1 tablespoon of milk in each bowl and whisk together until the butter is a light golden color.

 If the mixture feels around room temperature, then it’s time for the sugar and the egg.